pkhuong/Napa-FFT3/README.md

 because the traversal order is actually tuned for the last level TLB, which is fully-associative.
-In the end, the net effect is that bit reversal of large vectors hits around 60 % of my workstation's out-of-cache streaming bandwidth (as measured by STREAM's copy loop).
-It's not instantaneous, but clearly not a serious performance issue.
+In the end, the net effect is that bit reversal of large vectors hits around 60 % of my workstation's out-of-cache *streaming* bandwidth (as measured by STREAM's copy loop).
+It's not instantaneous, but not an insurmountable handicap either.